i-m-hossain/laravel-in-depth/README.md

+## Recursively load PHP files in a directory

+1. Iterator is an object that allows us to iterate through a series of items
+2. The directory iterator can help us to automatically load our routes in a folder

 ## Laravel api routes best practices

 1. Route group can help us to effectively organise our API routes
 2. We can either use the array syntax or the method syntax to define a route group.
 3. We can add URL prefix, route name prefix(name, as) , namespace and middleware to a route group